abozaid-ibrahim/WeatherApp/README.md

 * [Command(cmd)] + R - Run app

 ## Architecture
-This application uses the Model-View-ViewModel (refered to as MVVM) architecture, the main purpose of the MVVM is to move the data state from the View to the ViewModel,
+This application uses the Model-View-ViewModel (refered to as MVVM) UI architecture,

 ## Structure